-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before making adjustments to machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before adjusting machine.

 It may be necessary to adjust the knife after the run-up.
-Refer to 7.1 Adjusting Knife, page 77.
+Refer to 7.1 Adjusting Knife, page 79.